““The wages of sin are death, but by the time taxes are taken out, it’s just sort of a tired feeling…”

 Going Full Monty

 At this point, you’re probably thinking that if you send a letter like this out, personalized to each of us, it won’t be long before there’s a revolution afoot.
 At least some of the founders would say ‘and about time, too.’
 They’d be cheering you on from memorials all over the country.
-No less than Ben Franklin firmly has your back.
-Still, we know some of us have given you good reason to be skittish and, not to be outdone by the junior senator from Massachussetts, we have a plan for that.
+No less than Ben Franklin would firmly have your back.
+Still, we know some of us have given you good reason to be skittish about being the messenger, and, not to be outdone by the junior senator from Massachussetts, we have a plan for that.

 Did you know mental health questionaires given to new psychiatric patients often ask whether the sufferer has difficulty doing their taxes?
-No doubt you know that “fear of filing” is a real, significant problem (some won’t do them even after you present whopping bills assuming they have no deductions whatsoever), that there’s substantial case law in which mental illness has been considered a valid defense against tax charges, and that mental health issues such as major depression and bipolar disorder are regularly deemed reason to reduce or eliminate tax penalties.
+No doubt you know that “fear of filing” is a real, significant problem (some of your “clients” won’t fill out the paperwork even after you present them with whopping bills that assume they have no deductions whatsoever), that there’s substantial case law in which mental illness has been considered a valid defense against tax charges, and that mental health issues such as major depression and bipolar disorder are regularly deemed reason to reduce or eliminate tax penalties.

 If you know much, if anything, about mental illness, you know this isn’t just malingering or excuse-making; there’s something about the process that literally drives people crazy.
 Let us explain it to you.
 For many of us, doing taxes feels like walking on the edge of a knife, in bare feet.
 On the one hand, we don’t want to get audited, and most of us have the conscience or patriotism required not to want to cheat, either.
-On the other hand, strapped as the average American is, for the sake of our families or businesses, we don’t want to pay a penny more than we have to, especially not when we see the big boys regularly paying you much smaller percentages of what they make than we do, despite the so-called “progressive” tax code.
+On the other hand, strapped as the average American is, for the sake of our families or businesses, we don’t want to pay a penny more than we have to, especially not when we see the big boys who run the government for their own fun and profit regularly paying you much smaller percentages of what they make and own than we do, despite the so-called “progressive” tax code.
 Nobody likes to be played for a sucker or a chump, and among the world’s peoples, Americans probably like it least of all.

 So here’s what we think the next section of your letter should tell us.
 You know how much we each make.
 You know the categories of deduction we each take.
 You know, or certainly ought to, the average amount taxpayers are claiming as deductions in each category.
 If you went truly electronic, you could greatly expand those deduction categories to include the full range of valid 21st century expenses we report, in the language that 21st century taxpayers actually use to describe them.
 But meanwhile, statistics 101 says that with 129+ million returns efiled so far in 2019 alone, you really ought to be able to tell us–easily–what the average person or average business in our income range claims as deductions in each category, so that we know what’s reasonable to claim, what you’re generally considering acceptable, and, especially, what our fellow Americans in the same part of the boat are deducting.